 We outline a few main algorithms with an overview to create our basic understanding and the big picture on behind the scene of this excellent networks.

 - Sigmoid – A common activation algorithm

 - Gradient descent – Applying the learning rate

 In neural networks almost every neuron influence and connected to each other as seen on the above picture.
-In above 5 methods are commonly used in neural networks.
+In the above 5 methods are commonly used in neural networks.

 Recursive Neural Networks – Call it as a deep tree-like structure.
 When the need is to parse a whole sentence we use a recursive neural network.
 Tree-like topology allows branching connections and hierarchical structure.
 Arguments here can be how recursive neural networks are different than recurrent neural networks?

 - Questions – How recursive neural networks are different than recurrent neural networks?